destroyedlolo/Majordome/HowToConfigure/rendezvous.md

 # .rendezvous
 A Rendez-vous triggers an action from another object or from Lua code.
-Typical usage is to synchronize automation within Majordome without having to use intermediate topic.
+Typical usage is to synchronize automation within Majordome without having to use topics only for internal synchronisation.

 ## Directives